 And if the employee posts about the company they must know what they can and cannot disclose because posting confidential data can have some drastic consequences.
 For example, if the company is public and an employee posts private information related to unreleased products or services, this could potentially constitute insider trading.
 Be sure to include a clause that addresses company information in your guidelines.

 While it is important to have a set list of policies for social media, training your employees is just as important.
 Teaching employees about the risks of social media is as important as the guidelines themselves.
-Training also acts as a reinforcement to the social media policy.
+Business ethics training also acts as a reinforcement to the social media policy.
 By providing examples and showing employees potential situations they might find themselves in, you can bolster the effectiveness of your social media policy.

 When it comes to social media, the old adage of "an ounce of prevention is better than a pound of cure" holds some truth.
 Nipping potential violations in the bud, helps prevent your organization from experiencing a whole slew of problems down the road.